FedericoTiberti/FedericoTiberti.github.io/README.md

 <details>

 <summary>Project overview </summary>
-This project focuses on acquiring data from the **MPU6050** Inertial Measurement Unit (IMU) using the **MPU6050.h** library on an Arduino microcontroller.
-The MPU6050 combines a **3-axis accelerometer** and a **3-axis gyroscope**, providing both linear acceleration and angular velocity data.
-These sensor readings are then processed using a **complementary filter** to produce a more accurate estimate of orientation.
+This project focuses on acquiring data from the MPU6050 Inertial Measurement Unit (IMU) using the MPU6050.h library on an Arduino microcontroller.
+The MPU6050 combines a 3-axis accelerometer and a 3-axis gyroscope, providing both linear acceleration and angular velocity data.
+These sensor readings are then processed using a complementary filter to produce a more accurate estimate of orientation.

 Why Use MPU6050 and Complementary Filters? 🤔
-- The **accelerometer** is sensitive to external forces and vibrations, leading to noisy signals during dynamic movement 📉.
+- The accelerometer is sensitive to external forces and vibrations, leading to noisy signals during dynamic movement 📉.
-- The **gyroscope** accumulates **drift** over time, which leads to incorrect orientation estimates if not corrected 🌀.
+- The gyroscope accumulates drift over time, which leads to incorrect orientation estimates if not corrected 🌀.

-The **complementary filter** effectively **fuses the accelerometer and gyroscope data**, taking advantage of the strengths of each:
+The complementary filter effectively fuses the accelerometer and gyroscope data, taking advantage of the strengths of each:
-- **Low-pass filtering** is applied to the accelerometer data for reliable long-term orientation estimates ⚖️.
+- Low-pass filtering is applied to the accelerometer data for reliable long-term orientation estimates ⚖️.
-- **High-pass filtering** is applied to gyroscope data for short-term, high-frequency motion, compensating for drift 📐.
+- High-pass filtering is applied to gyroscope data for short-term, high-frequency motion, compensating for drift 📐.

 <p align="center">
   <img src="images/data-filtering-scheme.png" width="350">